Beers15/basic-api-server/README.md

 ## Summary of Problem Domain

-  Application created with the purpose practicing the following:
+  Application created with the purpose of practicing the following skills:

-  Testing middleware, routes, and database operations using Jest
+  Middleware, routes, and database operations testing using Jest

-  Creating an express API that follows the REST standard and performs CRUD operations on a SQL DB
+  Creating express APIs that follows the REST standard and perform CRUD operations on a SQL DB

 ## Links to application deployment